qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

    * - **Band has a NoData value set**
      - ``HAS_NODATA_VALUE``
      - [Boolean]
-     - Indicates whether the raster layer has a value set for NODATA pixels in the selected band
+     - Indicates whether the raster layer has a value set for NoData pixels in the selected band
    * - **Height in pixels**
      - ``HEIGHT_IN_PIXELS``